-The National Aspergillosis Centre at MFT provides support for the diagnosis and management of Infectious Diseases
+The National Aspergillosis Centre provides expertise for the diagnosis and management of infections caused by the fungus Aspergillus

 What causes aspergillosis?

-If you inhale an aspergillus mould and have a healthy immune system, your body will usually isolate and destroy the mould before it can spread to your lungs.
-However, if you have damaged lungs or a weakened immune system, you are more likely to develop aspergillosis after breathing in aspergillus spores.
+If you inhale Aspergillus mould and have a healthy immune system, your body will usually isolate and destroy the mould before it can spread to your lungs.
+However, if you have damaged lungs or a weakened immune system, you are more likely to develop aspergillosis after breathing in Aspergillus spores.
 The condition is not contagious and can not be passed between people or animals.

 The National Aspergillosis Centre at MFT

-The UK National Aspergillosis Centre is based at our renowned North West Lung Centre, Wythenshawe Hospital.
+The UK National Aspergillosis Centre (NAC) is based at our renowned North West Lung Centre, Wythenshawe Hospital.
 It is part of the Infectious Diseases service and provides expert infection management and is commissioned by the Department of Health to provide long term care for patients with chronic pulmonary aspergillosis.
 The centre has been commissioned by the Department of Health to provide long term care for patients with chronic pulmonary aspergillosis.
 We are a national leader in developing expertise in the clinical management of chronic pulmonary aspergillosis with sophisticated diagnostic testing and monitoring for patients with this condition.
 Developing research, knowledge, and expertise in this area, supports the advancements in high quality clinical care required to contribute to the care of patients with all forms of aspergillosis.
-The centre is led by Professor David Denning.

 How is aspergillosis diagnosed and treated?